-This short video will give you powerful insights on the link between weight issues and the mind.
+This short video will give you powerful insights on the relationship between weight issues and the mind.
 Watch Marisa Peer, world-renowned therapist and the founder of Rapid Transformational Therapy (RTT™), sharing the best weight loss tips to effortlessly achieve and maintain your perfect weight forever.

 BINGE EATING DISORDER (BED)